sbpark422/Meal_AR/README.md

-# Website for Meal Assistance
+# Website for AR Meal Assistance

-This is the repository that contains source code for the [Meal Assistance website](https://sbpark422.github.io/Meal_Assistance/).
+This is the repository that contains source code for the [AR Meal Assistance website](https://sbpark422.github.io/Meal_AR/).
 The website template was borrowed from [nerfies](https://github.com/nerfies/nerfies.github.io).

 # Website License